IMMM-SFA/tell/doc/source/user_guide.rst

    y_{pred} = y_{MLP} + `\epsilon`

-where y :subscript:`MLP` is the actual MLP model and epsilon represents a linear model that uses the annual evolution of total population within the BA service territory to predict the residuals from the actual MLP model for a given BA.
+where y :subscript:`MLP` is the actual MLP model and epsilon represents a linear model that uses the annual evolution of total population within the BA service territory to predict the residuals from the original MLP model for a given BA.
 The MLP model for each BA is trained and evaluated independently.
 Hyperparameter tuning for the models is done using grid search.
 The MLP models are trained on historical load data from the `EIA-930 <https://www.eia.gov/electricity/gridmonitor/about>`_ dataset and weather from IM3's historical runs using the Weather
 Research and Forecasting (WRF) model.
 In the production version of the **tell** model the MLP models for each BA were trained on data from